korkh/Skill-Workshop/README.md

 For a better user experience, the application includes support for pagination and sorting when viewing lists of trainings.
 Users can efficiently navigate through large datasets.

+## Running the Application

+To run the Skill-Workshop application, follow these steps:

+1. **Backend (.NET)**:

+   - Navigate to the backend directory of the application.
+   - Configure the database connection in the `appsettings.json` file.
+   - Run the following command to start the backend:

+     ```
+     dotnet run
+     ```

+     or

+     ```
+     dotnet watch
+     ```

+2. **Frontend (Vite)**:

+   - Navigate to the frontend directory of the application.
+   - Install the necessary dependencies by running:
+     ```
+     npm install
+     ```
+   - Start the frontend development server with:
+     ```
+     npm run dev
+     ```

+3. **Access the Application**:
+   - Once both the backend and frontend are running, you can access the application in your web browser.

+## Demo

+You can explore a live demo of the Skill-Workshop application at [here](https://skillworkshop.fly.dev).
+The demo allows you to test the application with the provided login settings:

+**Profile 1**

+- Email: bob@test.com
+- Password: Pa$$w0rd

+**Profile 2**

+- Email: tom@test.com
+- Password: Pa$$w0rd

+**Profile 3**

+- Email: jane@test.com
+- Password: Pa$$w0rd

-This documentation provides an overview of the Skill-Workshop application, its technologies, and key features.
+This concludes the documentation for the Skill-Workshop application.
 Please refer to the application's source code and detailed documentation for more specific information and instructions on usage.

-aplication can be tested with default login settings:

-Profile 1
-name: bob@test.com
-password: Pa$$w0rd

-Profile 2
-name: tom@test.com
-password: Pa$$w0rd

-Profile 3
-name: jane@test.com
-password: Pa$$w0rd